 There are no changes to the logo, but a new "Cosmos Organic" label has been added to the Cosmebio organic label.
 The Cosmos label is intended to help consumers identify organic cosmetics that meet the same requirements, from one country to another.
 The international scope of this standard means that 85 % of certified organic cosmetics worldwide will carry the Cosmos signature.
 Companies that are members of and/or certified by the founding members (Cosmebio, Ecocert, BDIH, Soil Association and ICEA) now account for the vast majority of certified products worldwide: more than 2,000 brands, distributed in over 50 countries, producing over 45,000 cosmetic products.
 Cosmos has a promising future!

 With regard to formulation, the Cosmos Organic label will be affixed to cosmetics containing :

-> 95 to 100 % natural ingredients (as before)
+> 95 to 100 % of natural ingredients (as before)

-> The content of organic ingredients out of the total ingredients increases, from 10 to 20 %
+> Organic content of total ingredients rises from 10 to 20 %